Ochil and South Perthshire (UK Parliament constituency)

-Ochil and South Perthshire is a county constituency of the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first-past-the-post system of election.
+Ochil and South Perthshire was a county constituency of the House of Commons of the Parliament of the United Kingdom.
+It elected one Member of Parliament (MP) by the first-past-the-post system of election.

 The constituency was created for the 2005 general election as a result of the Fifth Review of the Boundary Commission for Scotland.
 It has been represented since 2019 by John Nicolson of the Scottish National Party (SNP).

+The seat was abolished prior to the 2024 general election and replaced by parts of five other constituencies.